Jean Segura Player Props: Marlins vs. Cardinals

 Jean Segura At The Plate

-- Segura is batting .221 with five doubles, two triples, two home runs and 21 walks.
+- Segura is hitting .218 with five doubles, two triples, two home runs and 21 walks.

-- In 74 games played this year, he has hit a homer in only two of them.

-- Segura has an RBI in 15 of 74 games this year, with multiple RBI in four of them.
+- He has hit a long ball in two of 75 games played this year, and in 0.7% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.